AnonymousRand/musescore_realistic_playback_plugins/README.md

 - Just a cool niche thing to count how many elements you've selected, when you want to feel like you did something.

 # Bugs
-- Occasionally crashes when plugin hotkey pressed
+- BulkVelocityChange occasionally crashes when plugin hotkey pressed
+- BulkTempoChange changes note head font and makes tempo element un-copyable

 ---